cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/non-htj2k-progressive.md

 - Full size images are 512x512
 - Reduce resolution images are 128x128 and lossy compressed

 # Configuration

 See the stackProgressive example for stack details.

-Stack viewports need to be configured for progressive streaming by setting the `option.progressiveRendering` either to true, or to a retrieve configuration which renders progressively.
-Additionally, to render non-standard DICOMweb configurations progressively, the global retrieve options need to be set for the `retrieveType` and `transferSyntaxUID` values.
+Stack viewports need to be configured for progressive streaming by registering metadata for the imageId or the default `stack` metadata as an `IRetrieveConfiguration` value.
+This value contains the stages to run, as well as the retrieve configuration for each stage.
+In specific, the `streaming` value needs to be set on the retrieve configuration for the value `single` retrieveType.

-The retrieve options in the global configuration is an object with keys being (arbitrary) `retrieveType` string values, and the values being a Record from string transfer syntax UID's to `RetrieveOptions` instances.
+The retrieve configuration has two pieces, the stages and the retrieve options (additionally, it can completely replace the retriever with a custom one).
-This design allows settings values for both a retrieve type or phase, as well as specific transfer syntaxes, allowing different retrieve options to be set for differing encodings.
+The stages are used to select the image ID's to retrieve, and provide the retrieve type to use.
+Then, the retrieve options map the retrieve type to the actual options to use.
+That allows multiple stages to use the same retrieve type for different purposes.

 The two retrieve types used for the progressive rendering for stack (which is defined in `sequentialRetrieveConfiguration`) are `singleFast` and `singleFinal`.